Cognitive-YOLO: LLM-Driven Architecture Synthesis from First Principles of Data for Object Detection: Introduction

+In recent years, general-purpose object detection algorithms represented by the YOLO family~\cite{Redmon_Divvala_Girshick_Farhadi_2015} have achieved breakthrough progress in computer vision~\cite{vijayakumar2024yolo}.
+However, as deep learning accelerates its deployment into real physical-world vertical scenarios---such as tiny-object detection from UAV viewpoints and defect recognition in complex industrial environments---general pre-trained models often encounter a fatal bottleneck: \emph{domain shift}.
+Because the data characteristics of standard benchmarks differ enormously from those of actual deployment environments, general models frequently suffer from significantly degraded generalization and severely insufficient domain adaptability in practice~\cite{fan2023towards}.

+Moreover, the data distributions of real industrial and specific vertical scenarios are usually strongly long-tailed~\cite{zhang2023reconciling}, which means that edge samples containing rare poses, extreme occlusion, or special illumination occupy a very large proportion.
+Every concrete scenario has its own unique physical distribution law.
+This determines that the key to solving the pain points of complex-scene detection is no longer to blindly pursue a single theoretically universal model, but to tailor, for each scenario-specific dataset, a network architecture that best fits its physical prior characteristics.
+This paradigm evolution from \emph{general-model adaptation} toward \emph{data-driven customization} carries important research value and engineering significance.

+This paper aims to design and implement an adaptive object-detection system based on a large language model (LLM).
+The system, which we call \textbf{Cognitive-YOLO}, provides flexible visual-perception support for complex and diverse vertical applications (e.g., industrial defect inspection and security monitoring).
+Cognitive-YOLO first generates a structured profile by extracting the quantitative features of a dataset, and then leverages the collaboration of an LLM and an agent to retrieve and dynamically assemble the network architecture that best matches the current data characteristics.
+By deeply analyzing the data-distribution features, the system automatically generates a lightweight detection model suitable for a specific scenario, providing an efficient architecture-customization scheme for domain-specific detection tasks and effectively simplifying the model-design process that traditionally depends heavily on manual trial and error.

-We propose Cognitive-YOLO, an automatic design method for object detection models based on large language models, aiming to automate the design of network structures that can compete with SOTA models according to the characteristics of scenes and datasets.
-The contributions of this paper are as follows: \begin{enumerate} \item We propose a novel paradigm for generating object detection network architectures, based on the first principles of the dataset. \item We design and implement a flexible and decoupled "analyze-synthesize-compile" framework. \item We validate the effectiveness of our method, Cognitive-YOLO, on multiple datasets.
-Experimental results demonstrate that Cognitive-YOLO can design model architectures with performance comparable to State-of-the-Art (SOTA) models. \end{enumerate}
+The contributions of this paper are as follows: \begin{enumerate} \item We propose Cognitive-YOLO, a novel paradigm for object-detection architecture synthesis that reasons from the first principles of the dataset, and we formalize the cognitive process that maps data features to an optimal architecture. \item We design and implement a flexible, decoupled \emph{Analyze--Synthesize--Compile} framework in which a ReAct-paradigm agent externalizes the latent expert design intuition into an observable, structured retrieval trajectory. \item We validate the effectiveness of Cognitive-YOLO on four cross-domain datasets.
+Experimental results show that Cognitive-YOLO generates lightweight models whose comprehensive performance matches or surpasses mainstream baselines such as YOLOv11n while significantly compressing the parameter count. \end{enumerate}